Courtney W. Campbell: Political life

+Congress

+In 1952, he was elected to the 83rd Congress and served one term from 1953 to 1955.
+He was an unsuccessful candidate for re-election in 1954, losing a close race to William C. Cramer, whom Campbell had defeated in 1952.

 Later career and death

 After his single term in Congress, Campbell returned to his extensive business and civic interests and resided in Clearwater, Florida.
 He died in Dunedin, Florida, and is interred at Sylvan Abbey Memorial Park in Clearwater.